-The British Coffee House, which dated back to the 1690s, became scene of one of New England’s more well-known fights in the run-up to the revolutionary war.
+The British Coffee House, which dated to the 1690s, became the scene of one of New England’s more well-known fights in the run-up to the revolutionary war.
 The Green Dragon tavern was the hangout of the agitators who opposed British colonial policy, such as lawyer James Otis.
-The British Coffee House was the hangout of loyalists.
+Loyalists hung out in the British Coffee House.

-In 1769, the loyalists lured Otis to the British Coffee House, and he got whacked on the head with a cane for his views – he was never the same man after.
+In 1769, the Loyalists lured Otis to the British Coffee House, and he got whacked on the head with a cane for his views.
+Otis was never the same man after.
 Sensing the winds of change, however, the British eventually changed its name, rebranding itself the “American Coffee House.”

 Unfortunately, Dexter was a fraud.
 In 1808, currency was issued by individual banks, based upon the gold and silver they held.
-Bank notes were traded and were valued based upon a bank’s reputation for solvency.
-A trade might make a sharp profit buying a note at a discount and redeeming it for its full value in gold or silver.
+People traded and valued bank notes based upon a bank’s reputation for solvency.
+A trader might make a sharp profit buying a discounted note and redeeming it for its full value in gold or silver.

 Running short of funds, Dexter came up with a scheme for financing his vision.
 He began taking over banks in remote parts of New England and issuing bank notes far in excess of their assets.
-His thinking was that no one would ever redeem the notes and he could have unlimited capital.
+He thought no one would ever redeem the notes and he could have unlimited capital.

-In 1807, Thomas Jefferson decided to place an embargo on British goods, throwing New England into a depression.
-The result was that holders of some of Dexter’s notes began trying to exchange them for their face value in gold or silver.
-Lacking funds, bank after bank began collapsing.
+In 1807, Thomas Jefferson placed an embargo on British goods, throwing New England into a depression.
+As a result, holders of some of Dexter’s notes tried to exchange them for their face value in gold or silver.
+Lacking funds, bank after bank collapsed.
 As news of Dexter’s scheme spread, his bank notes became worthless.

-Dexter fled to Canada and his coffee house became something of a white elephant for its new owners.
+Dexter fled to Canada and his coffee house became a white elephant for its new owners.
 It limped on as a banquet hall and coffee house, but burned in 1818.